pimatic/pimatic/README.md

 to set `"username"` and `"password"` for the authentication or disable it.
 In the default config just the http-server is enabled and configurated to run on port 80.

+See the [config-shema](http://sweetpi.de/pimatic/docs/config-shema.html) for more details and all configuration options.

 ### The "plugins"-section
 In the `"plugins"`-section you have to list all plugins to load in the form of